rajrohanyadav/rajrohanyadav/README.md

 ### I'm a student, currently studying AI

-- Currently working on making various CNN & RNN models for my portfolio
+- Currently learning DevOps, Cloud, Test Automation at my new internship
-- I love to learn anything to everything
+- I like learning anything that fascinates me
-- I like to design UI/UX for website, apps etc. in my free time
+- I like designing UI/UX for websites & apps in my free time
-- 2020 goal: want to improve my github stats below
+- 2021 goals
+  - Want to work on more open-source projects
+  - Want to port my website from Angular to React :)

 ### Socials
 [<img align="left" alt="Rohan Yadav | Dev.to" width="22" src="https://simpleicons.org/icons/dev-dot-to.svg" />][dev.to]